 International students who do not meet the required English language requirement can be admitted to the Buffalo State's Intensive English Language Institute (IELI).
 Intensive English Language Institute students must complete required coursework in the English as a Second Language (ESL) program and take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) as documentation of English language proficiency.

 The ESL program is a non-degree, non-credit bearing program designed to help students with varying levels of English proficiency through coursework, interaction with native speakers of English, and individualized language practice.
 The program consists of six levels of English language study.
-Each level consists of 20 hours of class time per week, plus and additional 3 hours of small conversation group practice.
+Each level consists of 20 hours of class time per week.
+Students may study up to 1 year in the ESL program.